Please try searching something.

 Host2Host

-After you have successfully implemented Volt payment buttons on your website or app, you can begin to initiate Volt payments:
+Once you have successfully implemented Volt payment buttons on your website or app, you can begin to initiate Volt payments:

 - Create a

-- Redirect your customer to the approve URL received in the previous step;
+POSTrequest to Volt api_init_volt endpoint and as a response you will receive a parametervolt_approve_url; - Redirect your customer to the approve URL received in the previous step;

 - The customer can now either authorise the Volt payment or cancel it;